reshefo/Local-deep-seek/README.md

 Note: Using the .safetensors format instead of pickle files is recommended for security reasons.

-3. save your excel data in "data_path".
+3. save the example excel data in "data_path".

+4. run the code.